We haven't gone away!

 The Scout Association have set up a dedicated web page at www.scouts.org.uk/coronavirus to keep you up to date on the latest developments.

-We may have had to stop our face-to-face meetings but the groups within Derwentside (Annfield Plain, Burnopfield, Blackhill, Consett, Dipton, Leadgate and out Explorer Unit) are working together and coming up with ideas to keep Scouting activity going until normal meetings can resume.
+We may have had to stop our face-to-face meetings for now but the groups within Derwentside (Annfield Plain, Burnopfield, Blackhill, Consett, Dipton, Leadgate and out Explorer Unit) have been working together and delivering Scouting activities over the last four months and keeping things going until normal meetings can resume.

 Offering over 200 different activities, Scouting helps 6-25 year olds to grow in confidence, develop skills for life and become active members of communities across Derwentside.